carlmatthewcastro/carlmatthewcastro/README.md

 ---

 ## 🎯 Goals
-🚀 Improve my skills in **C#, Python, and Java**
+🚀 Improve my skills in **C#, Python, CSS, and Java**
-🛠 - Develop meaningful projects that can benefit my Community
+🛠 Develop meaningful projects that can benefit my Community
 🗄 Learn more about **databases (SQL)** and **full-stack development**

 ---